CaydendW/Cashew/help.md

 11. Weather gives a 4 hour forecast using yr.no's api.
 13. Off stops the code.
 14. Help takes you to this page.
+15. Joke tells a joke.
-15. Credits links to my github page.(Shameless plug).
+16. Credits links to my github page.(Shameless plug).

 It also has a few other responses to general phrases such as "hello".

+This is for V2.0